|

 troops by

 train from Erfurt.
-The next visit in 1995 was a visit to
+The next visit in 1995 was to

 Columbia in